-where z(n,k,j,i) is height, positive upwards, relative to ocean datum (e.g. mean sea level) at gridpoint (n,k,j,i), eta(n,j,i) is the height of the ocean surface, positive upwards, relative to ocean datum at gridpoint (n,j,i), sigma(k) is the dimensionless coordinate at vertical gridpoint (k) for $k \le nsigma$, and depth(j,i) is the distance from ocean datum to sea floor (positive value) at horizontal gridpoint (j,i).
-Above depth depth $c$ there are nsigma layers.
+where z(n,k,j,i) is height (positive upwards) relative to the datum (e.g. mean sea level) at gridpoint (n,k,j,i), eta(n,j,i) is the height of the sea surface (positive upwards) relative to the datum at gridpoint (n,j,i), sigma(k) is the dimensionless coordinate at vertical gridpoint (k) for k <= nsigma, and depth(j,i) is the distance (a positive value) from the datum to the sea floor at horizontal gridpoint (j,i).
+Above depth depth_c there are nsigma layers and below this depth the levels are surfaces of constant height zlev (positive upwards) relative to the datum.

 '''

-formula_terms = "sigma: var1 eta: var2 depth: var3 depth_c: var4 nsigma: var5 zlev: var6"
+formula_terms = "sigma: var1 eta: var2 depth: var3 depth_c: var4 nsigma: var5

+zlev: var6"

 '''